auth0/docs/articles/quickstart/webapp/python/interactive.md

 # Add Login to Your Python Flask Application

 Auth0 allows you to add authentication and gain access to user profile information in your application.
-This guide demonstrates how to integrate Auth0 with a Python [Flask](https://flask.palletsprojects.com) application using the [Authlib](https://authlib.org/) SDK.
+This guide demonstrates how to integrate Auth0 with a Python <a href="https://flask.palletsprojects.com" target="_blank">Flask</a> application using the <a href="https://authlib.org/" target="_blank">Authlib</a> SDK.

 <%= include('../../_includes/_configure_auth0_interactive', {
 callback: 'http://localhost:3000/callback',